JasonOstroski/PerformHot2023CloudInfraLabGuide/content/04_aws_cloudwatch_logs/01_troubleshooting/index.md

 ### Exercise Steps
 - Navigate to the log viewer in Dynatrace
 - Filter for only the Error Logs
+- status=“error”
 - Format the table: Add in AWS Region
-- Add it to dashboard
+- Action > Pin to Dashboard